kerismithlabatunc/Sturgill_2023_BAP1_Paper/figure_code/README.md

 # Figure code

-Due to Github file size limit constraints, data used in the Rmd are hosted on Zenodo (https://zenodo.org/records/10175693).
+Due to Github file size limit constraints, data used in the Rmd are hosted on Zenodo as data.zip: https://zenodo.org/records/10175693

 > [!Note]
 To run Rmd code, first extract data.zip.
 Extracted data folder and Rmd must be in the same directory for the Rmd to run.